-- 1. Passing HLTSC 158 (Phlebotomy Basics) with a grade of "C" or better. - 2.
-HLTSC 158 (Phlebotomy Basics) and HLTSC 159 (Phlebotomy II) must be taken in consecutive semesters. - 3.
-A physical examination and immunizations to verify capabilities and general health status are required of students in the phlebotomy program, at the student's expense. - 4.
-An active American Heart Association cardiopulmonary resuscitation (CPR) certificate for professional rescuer of infant, child and adult.
+- Passing HLTSC 158 (Phlebotomy Basics) with a grade of "C" or better. - 2.
+HLTSC 158 (Phlebotomy Basics) and HLTSC 159 (Phlebotomy II) must be taken in consecutive semesters.
+Deviations from this sequence may only be made with appropriate approval of the instructor and division dean offering the course. - 3.
+A physical examination and immunizations to verify capabilities and general health status are required of students in the phlebotomy program, at the student's expense. - An active American Heart Association cardiopulmonary resuscitation (CPR) certificate for professional rescuer of infant, child and adult.

 - Students admitted to health science programs must consent to background/security checks including a criminal background check and drug screening.
 The student is responsible for any cost associated with the background/ security checks.
 Certain criminal convictions may render a student ineliaible to train at clinical sites which are necessary in order to successfully complete the program.
 Additionally, certain criminal convictions may render an individual ineligible to take the licensing/certification exam or to be licensed/ certified in the State of Michigan.
-The college will review the results of the background/ security checks.
-It will determine, on a caseby-case basis, whether to deny admission to any individual based on the results of the background check, criminal background check and drug screening. - 6.
-Phlebotomy students are required to have professional liability and personal health insurance.
+The college will review the results and determine, on a case-by-case basis, whether to deny admission to any individual based on the results of the background check, criminal background check and drug screening. - Phlebotomy students are required to have professional liability and personal health insurance.
 The professional liability insurance is provided by the college.
 Personal health insurance must be obtained by the student and maintained throughout both courses in the program (HLTSC 158 & 159).
 Proof of insurance will be required prior to participating in any lab or clinical activity. - 7.
 Students who wish to review or enhance phlebotomy skills may elect to take HLTSC 158 (Phlebotomy Basics) and not HLTSC 159 (Phlebotomy II), but a certificate will not be awarded. - 8.
 Students must complete the necessary prerequisites before the beginning of a clinical rotation.
-Each student must pass both the lab and theory portion of the class with a "C" average (78 percent) or better to be eligible for a phlebotomy externship, HLTSC 159 (Phlebotomy II). - 9.
-In addition to college rules, phlebotomy technician students are required to adhere to policies and procedures outlined in the Phlebotomy Technician Student Handbook provided in HLTSC 158 (Phlebotomy Basics).
+Each student must pass both the lab and theory portion of the class with a "C" average (78 percent) or better to be eligible for a phlebotomy externship, HLTSC 159 (Phlebotomy II). - In addition to college rules, phlebotomy technician students are required to adhere to policies and procedures outlined in the Phlebotomy Technician Student Handbook provided in HLTSC 158 (Phlebotomy Basics).
 Students must be available to work 120 hours in consecutive days as part of the clinical externship which is part of HLTSC 159 (Phlebotomy II).
 Be aware that afternoon shifts cannot be guaranteed for the clinical externship.
 The clinical externship will be arranged by the phlebotomy instructor in a CMS-regulated laboratory facility.
 The clinical externship will be completed without monetary compensation.